cjkcr/x-mcp/README.md

 - Or find UV path with `which uv` and replace `"command": "uv"` with the full path
 - Verify all X/Twitter credentials are correct
 - Check if the x-mcp path in config matches your actual repository location

+## Credits

+This project is based on the excellent work by [Vidhu Panhavoor Vasudevan](https://github.com/vidhupv) in the original [x-mcp](https://github.com/vidhupv/x-mcp) repository.

+### What's New in This Fork
+- ✅ **Reply to tweets functionality** - Create draft replies and reply directly to existing tweets
+- ✅ **Enhanced draft management** - Improved draft preservation on publish failure
+- ✅ **Better error handling** - More detailed error messages and recovery options

+Special thanks to the original author for creating the foundation of this MCP server!